bekce/oauthly/README.md

 5. Done, you may test the integration.
 Remember that the admin account must have the same email address on both systems, or you'll get locked out.

-Important note: currently, oauthly does NOT implement email address normalization, username normalization and email code validation, which are essential for running in production environments.
+Important note: currently, oauthly does NOT implement email code validation, which is essential for running in production environments.
 If you're interested, please submit a PR!